Ninetalesgh/dndcampaign/vault/dm/monsters.md

 - **Traits**:
    - **Bolting Reflex**.
 When initiative is rolled, the horse may move up to half its speed away from the nearest enemy without provoking attacks of opportunity.
    A creature riding the horse may attempt a DC 14 WIS (Animal Handling) check to instead control the direction of this movement, with disadvantage if the horse has taken any damage.
    - **Docile**.
-If the horse has all of its hit points, its attacks are made at disadvantage.
+If the horse has all of its HP, its attacks are made at disadvantage.
 - **Actions**:
    - **Hooves**. *Melee Attack:* +5 to hit, reach 1 *(1.5m)*, one target.
     *Hit:* 9 (2d4 + 4) bludgeoning damage and the target is pushed 1 *(1.5m)* away.